Performing arts: China

-There are references to theatrical entertainments in China as early as 1500 BC during the Shang dynasty; they often involved music, clowning and acrobatic displays.
+There are references to theatrical entertainments in China as early as 1500 BCE during the Shang dynasty; they often involved music, clowning and acrobatic displays.

-The Tang dynasty is sometimes known as "The Age of 1000 Entertainments".
-During this era, Emperor Xuanzong of Tang formed an acting school known as the Children of the Pear Garden to produce a form of drama that was primarily musical.
+During the Tang dynasty, Emperor Xuanzong of Tang formed an acting school known as the Children of the Pear Garden to produce a form of drama that was primarily musical.

-During the Han dynasty, shadow play, also known as shadow puppetry, first emerged as a recognized form of theatre in China.
-The plays depicted adventure and fantasy.
-Symbolic color was prevalent; a black face represented honesty, a red one bravery.
-The heads were removed at night, in keeping with the old superstition that if left intact, the puppets would come to life.
-Shadow puppetry is said to have reached its highest point of artistic development in the 11th century, before becoming a tool of the government.

 In the Song dynasty, there were many popular plays involving acrobatics and music.
 These developed in the Yuan dynasty into a more sophisticated form with a four- or five-act structure.
 Yuan drama spread across China and diversified into numerous regional forms, the best known of which is Beijing Opera, which is still popular today.